 An explanation of the Koan answer

-"Way" generally means steps that follow each other to arrive somewhere.
-In Hinduism it needs years of ascetic and moral practice, of being reborn again and again to finally achieve the way nirvana.
+"Way" generally means steps that follow each other in order to arrive somewhere.
+In Hinduism it needs years of ascetic and moral practice, of being reborn again and again to finally achieve the way of nirvana.

 In Chinese Zen, a branch of Mahayana Buddhism, the question is meaningless.
 There is no 'way' to go.
 Everybody has already arrived just by being born.
 The way is nothing special, just live your life.